ejh243/BrainFANS/docs/development-pipeline.md

 - Documentation: Report any faults in the documentation
 - Enhancement: Suggest any features that should be added/altered

-### Fill in issue report
+### Fill in the issue report

 ![Screenshot of filling in issue](images/development-pipeline/fill-in-issues.png)

 ### Assign relevant tags (if applicable)

-Add relevant personnel to assignees section and add further labels if they are relevant.
+Add relevant personnel to assignees section, assignees will be notified of the issue.
+Most of the time you will be at least adding yourself (unless you don't plan to address the issue).
+You can also add further labels to the issue if they are relevant (obvious labels will be added for you).

 ![Screenshot of applying labels](images/development-pipeline/assign-labels.png)